 The doctor may also do an internal examination at the same time to check your vagina and cervix.
 Your doctor may also perform a Pap test to check for abnormalities in the cells of your vagina and cervix.

-Your doctor may use a magnifying instrument called a colposcope to examine your vulvar and vagina in detail.
+Your doctor may use a magnifying instrument called a colposcope to examine your vulva and vagina in detail.
 The colposcope does not go into your vagina; your doctor looks through it from the outside.
-The doctor applies a liquid to your vulvar and vagina, which makes it easier to see abnormal cells through the colposcope.
+The doctor applies a liquid to your vulva and vagina, which makes it easier to see abnormal cells through the colposcope.
 This may sting or burn, and you may have a brown discharge afterwards.

 The tissue samples will be sent to a laboratory, and a pathologist will examine the cells under a microscope.
 The pathologist will be able to confirm whether or not the cells are cancerous, and which type of vulvar cancer it is.